jpmensching/coach_crabbe/README.md

 Coach Crabbe
 ==========================

-An Android app for disgruntled soccer coaches to generate workouts.
+An Android app for disgruntled soccer coaches that generates workouts based on how furious you are at your team.
 Made with Ionic Framework.